Malaria is a parasitic infection of the red blood cells. It is acquired via the bite of female Anopheles mosquitoes.

-There are four types of parasites namely Plasmodium vivax, malariae, ovale and falciparum.
-Vivax, malariae and ovale can cause serious illness but seldom cause death in otherwise healthy patients.
-P. Falciparum on the other hand can cause cerebral malaria and ultimately death in a relatively short period of time if left untreated.
-Anopheles mosquitoes can be found in most African countries.
+There are five types of parasites namely P. vivax, P. malariae, P. ovale, P. knowlesi and P. falciparum.
+Vivax, malariae, ovale and knowlesi can cause serious illness, but seldom cause death in otherwise healthy patients.
+Plasmodium falciparum on the other hand can cause cerebral malaria and ultimately death in a relatively short period of time, if left untreated.
+Plasmodium falciparum (aka cerebral malaria) is the most prevalent malaria species in sub Saharan Africa and the anopheles mosquitoes (its distributor) can be found in most African countries.

 - Generalised flu symptoms

 Suspected malaria represents a MEDICAL EMERGENCY and requires immediate medical consultation.
 Correct diagnosis and effective treatment depend on a comprehensive, detailed travel and exposure history, thorough clinical examination and reliable laboratory confirmation.

 It is possible to test yourself for Malaria with a rapid finger prick test supplied by the Travel Doctor.

 While the rapid antigen tests are very reliable, they are not 100% accurate.
 Implying that a test might return a negative result, when in fact, the patient suffers a malaria infection.

 One negative rapid test does not exclude malaria.
 Following a negative test, it is therefore important to repeat the test every four hours, until the patient’s condition has improved, or an alternative diagnosis has been made.